Dear Selwyn College, Cambridge,

 This is a formal request under the Freedom of Information Act 2000.

-Could you please provide:
+Could you please provide the following information:

 If you are to invoke Section 43 to withhold information in relation to any of these questions please note you must provide details of the exact FOIA exemption, details of who would be prejudiced by this information, and a public interest test justifying a conclusion with arguments for and against the release of the information.